junseok44/pulppurism/replit.md

 **Current Schema**: Comprehensive schema for civic engagement platform including:
 - Users: OAuth authentication with Google and Kakao support (fields: googleId, kakaoId, provider enum), plus user profile data (username, email, displayName, avatarUrl)
-- Categories: 11 predefined categories (교육, 교통, 환경, 안전, 복지, 문화, 경제, 보건, 주거, 행정, 기타)
+- Categories: 11 predefined categories (교육, 교통, 환경, 안전, 복지, 문화, 경제, 보건, 주거, 행정, 기타) - used for agendas only
-- Opinions: Citizen submissions with text/voice support, status workflow (pending/approved/rejected/clustered), and like counts
+- Opinions: Citizen submissions with text/voice support and like counts - all opinions are automatically eligible for clustering
-- Agendas: Discussion topics with voting periods, view counts, and status management
+- Agendas: Discussion topics with voting periods, view counts, category assignment, and status management
 - Votes: One vote per user per agenda with support for agree/disagree/neutral positions
-- Clusters: AI-generated opinion groupings with similarity scores
+- Clusters: AI-generated opinion groupings with similarity scores, can be linked to agendas
 - OpinionClusters: Many-to-many relationship between opinions and clusters
-- Reports: Content moderation system for flagging inappropriate content
+- Reports: Content moderation system for flagging inappropriate content (opinions and agendas only)
 - OpinionLikes: User likes on opinions with duplicate prevention
 - AgendaBookmarks: User bookmarks on agendas with duplicate prevention
 - Comments: Single-level comments on opinions with edit/delete support and author-only permissions